juicyjerrry/juicyjerrry/README.md

 - 👀 I’m interested in changing careers from Legal Processes and Administration to Software Development and Programming
 - 🥾 I've graduated from the [University of Minnesota- Twin Cities Full Stack Bootcamp](https://bootcamp.umn.edu/coding/) and am currently refining my skills and making more
 - 🌱 I’m currently learning Python 3.0 from https://www.freecodecamp.org/learn/
 - 💞️ I’m looking to collaborate on open source projects.
-What really interests me are social media APIs and AI.
+What really interests me are social media APIs, Machine Learning, Open Source Projects, and Unconventional Website Design.
 - 📫 How to reach me @juicyjerrry on twitter or my email is kendljeremiah@gmail.com

 <!---